Subscribe to our new Telegram channel for the latest on current issues.

-According to an article by NST, Kumpulan Pencari Periuk Kera based in Segamat, Johor, are looking to collect 140,000 pitcher plants to meet the high demand during Ramadan and Syawal.
+According to a 2019 article by NST, Kumpulan Pencari Periuk Kera based in Segamat, Johor, had goals to collect 140,000 pitcher plants to meet the high demand during Ramadan and Syawal.

-These dizzying numbers have got environmentalist deeply worried, as highlighted in a Facebook post by Chairperson of Malaysian Nature Society Pahang, Noor Jehan Abu Bakar.
+These dizzying numbers made environmentalists deeply worried, as highlighted in a Facebook post by Chairperson of Malaysian Nature Society Pahang, Noor Jehan Abu Bakar.

 In her post, Jehan highlighted that certain species of the pitcher plant, such as nepenthes macrophylla, are listed as a critically endangered species on The IUCN Red List.

 With the epidemic of global warming hitting the planet hard, it seems that the plant will be literally facing an uphill battle as it climbs to higher elevations to seek cooler air.

 She voiced her concern that large scale harvesting of the pitcher plant due to our insatiable appetite for lemang periuk kera during Aidilfitri may just be the death card for the bell-shaped plant.

 She then advised Malaysians to stop eating the delicacy and spread the word to friends and family as well.

 While the exact numbers of harvested plants is unknown, there is cause for concern as weâ€™re hit with environmental tragedies like the end of Malaysiaâ€™s Sumatran rhinos.

 She puts the pun in Punjabi.
 With a background in healthcare, lifestyle writing and memes, this lady's articles walk a fine line between pun-dai and pun-ishing.